Mary McAleese: Appointments

 In 2012, McAleese was announced as the Chair of the European Commission High Level Group on the Modernisation of Higher Education in the European Union.
 Her work on the Commission earned her the Universitas21 2016 Gilbert Award.

 In 2013, McAleese was appointed Chair of the Von Hugel Institute at the University of Cambridge.

 In March 2013, McAleese was named as the Burns Scholar at Boston College, USA.
 In 2014, McAleese was appointed Distinguished Professor in Irish Studies at St Mary's University, Twickenham In 2015, McAleese was visiting fellow at the University of Notre Dame, USA.
 In 2018 McAleese was awarded a doctorate in Canon Law at the Pontifical Gregorian University.

 In October 2017, McAleese was appointed a Canon of the Church of Ireland's Christ Church Cathedral, Dublin and is a regular homilist at services there.

 On 1 October 2018, McAleese was appointed Professor of Children, Law and Religion at the University of Glasgow, Scotland, a joint appointment between the university's College of Arts and College of Social Sciences.

 On 1 November 2019, McAleese was elected as Chancellor of Trinity College Dublin.

 McAleese is an executive fellow of the Notre Dame School of Global Affairs and Chair of the Institute for Global Religions.

+Podcast host

+In 2024, McAleese joined forces with broadcaster Mary Kennedy to host the "Changing Times - The Allenwood Conversations" podcast.
+The podcast is produced by Enda Grace at Dundara Television and Media in Allenwood, County Kildare.